Air Conditioner Repair Checklist

 If you rely on a smart thermostat, such as one produced by Nest, Ecobee, Lux, Honeywell or Bosch, look at the manufacturer’s website for help.
 If you still can’t get it to work, call us at 512-355-1482 for support.

 Your AC usually has a shut-off lever around its outdoor unit.
 This device is typically in a metal box mounted on your residence.
-If your air conditioner has recently been maintained, the lever may have accidentally been left in the “off” location.
+If your air conditioner has recently been maintained, the lever may have accidentally been turned off.

 Overflowing Condensate Drain Pan